 4.10 Continuous Sales of Receivables.
-Can the seller agree in an enforceable manner (at least prior to its insolvency) to continuous sales of receivables (i.e., sales of receivables as and when they arise)?
+Can the seller agree in an enforceable manner to continuous sales of receivables (i.e., sales of receivables as and when they arise)?
+Would such an agreement survive and continue to transfer receivables to the purchaser following the seller's insolvency?